Phantasmagoria (video game): Conception

 Phantasmagoria was a radically different game for Williams, who was best known for designing the family-friendly King's Quest fantasy adventure game series.
 Williams said she did not want to get typecast in a particular genre, adding: "I felt I had more to offer than fairy stories.
 I wanted to explore games with a lot of substance and deep emotions."
 Although Phantasmagoria was her first horror game, Williams had created murder and crime stories in her earlier mystery games, Mystery House and the Laura Bow series.
-Williams was a fan of the horror genre, although she did not watch many horror films as a child after a traumatic experience watching Horrors of the Black Museum (1959) at age four.
+Williams was a fan of the horror genre, although she did not watch many horror films as a child after a traumatic experience watching Horrors of the Black Museum (1959) at a very young age.
 She began watching them again as a teen, and particularly enjoyed such films as Halloween (1978), and movies based on Stephen King novels, like Carrie and The Shining (1980).
 Williams cited the works of King and Edgar Allan Poe as the inspirations behind Phantasmagoria.

 Williams had wanted to make a horror game for eight years prior to Phantasmagoria, and had started to design one on several occasions, but none came to fruition.
 She felt the computer game industry and software technology had not yet reached the point where an effective and frightening computer game could be made.
 As a result, she decided to wait until CD-ROMs were faster and could handle real actors, which she believed was crucial for a horror game because she felt the player had to be able to empathize with the character to fear for them.
 Williams had been considering several horror story ideas for years before making the game.
 In one, the heroine answers a magician's advertisement for an assistant and gets the job, but the magician turns out to be insane.
 Another was set in the past, with the female protagonist getting involved in the supernatural life of a magician character.
 That idea evolved into a woman being married to a man who is drawn to a bizarre house that previously belonged to illusionists and is haunted by ghosts.
 The final story as it appears in the game has a contemporary setting, but combines elements from modern fiction, 19th century literature, and classic horror films of the 1950s.